Nerketur/discordapi/README.md

 Version system will be sporadic until 1.0, safe to ignore, other than alpha means preliminary, beta means set on paper, and stable means more or less set in stone.

 ##Usage

+Please note that *as-is*, this example will only work if run with *your* account info.
+To get it to work with others, follow the comments instructions.
 ```go
 package main